lexibank/tlopo/out/vol2/chapter9.md

 <a id="p-330"></a>

-Reflexes of POc &ast;puko ‘morning’ (p.311) have also come to mean ‘tomorrow’ in a number of languages.
+Reflexes of POc _&ast;puko_ ‘morning’ (p.311) have also come to mean ‘tomorrow’ in a number of languages.

-POc &ast;ma-pua ‘tomorrow’ is reconstructable from the rather skewed cognate set below.
-Data from Sulawesi languages and Balinese cited by [Mead](../references.md#source-Mead2001) ([2001](../references.md#source-Mead2001)) point to the reconstruction of PMP &ast;i-pu(h)a-n ‘day after tomorrow, day before yesterday’, and the POc root &ast;-pua here apparently reflects PMP &ast;-pu(h)a-.
+POc _&ast;ma-pua_ ‘tomorrow’ is reconstructable from the rather skewed cognate set below.
+Data from Sulawesi languages and Balinese cited by [Mead](../references.md#source-Mead2001) ([2001](../references.md#source-Mead2001)) point to the reconstruction of PMP _&ast;i-pu(h)a-n_ ‘day after tomorrow, day before yesterday’, and the POc root _&ast;-pua_ here apparently reflects PMP _&ast;-pu(h)a-_.
 However, the apparent shift in meaning is unexplained.

 <table>
 <tr>